Skip to Content

 The main drawback is that folding bikes generally don’t perform quite as well as full-sized touring bikes.
 They may not be ideal for long-distance touring.
 Parts availability can also be an issue.
 A folding bike that is suitable for touring is also quite expensive.

-Have you done any folding bike touring?
+Have you toured on a folding bike?
 Comment below with your thoughts and experience!

 More from Where The Road Forks